MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 `rbegin` is used with a reversed set just as [begin](#begin) is used with a set.

-If the return value of `rbegin` is assigned to a `const_reverse_iterator`, then the set object cannot be modified.
+If the return value of `rbegin` is assigned to a `const_reverse_iterator`, then the set object can't be modified.
 If the return value of `rbegin` is assigned to a `reverse_iterator`, then the set object can be modified.

 `rbegin` can be used to iterate through a set backwards.